-Get out and about this spring at the best new Sydney venues.
+Get out and about this summer and experience the best new Sydney venues.

 Sydney’s hospitality industry has proved incredibly resilient during 2020, and these new openings are a testament to that.
 From casual wine bars to Middle Eastern charcoal chicken joints, discover the best new Sydney venues to add to your bucket list.

 Above Par is the brainchild of Turkish-natives Topuzlu and Sefkatli who both grew up in Istanbul and met in Sydney.
 Wanting to bring affordable Middle Eastern eats to the heart of the Sydney’s CBD, this proves the pair’s first joint restaurant venture (bringing together their extensive experience across venues such as The Factory Grind, Four Seasons, Hyatt and Marriott across Sydney).
 Find out more here.

 Meet Atomic Beer Project, the newly opened venue from the crew behind WA’s Gage Roads Brewing Co.
 Finding its home in Redfern, this new venue is a microbrewery, brewpub, co-working space and Pan-Asian restaurant.
 Find out more here.